On Courant's nodal domain property for linear combinations of eigenfunctions, Part II: The equilateral rhombus

 As a corollary of Pro\-position~\ref{P-rhome-n2}, we obtain,

-\begin{proposition} The equilateral rhombus with Neumann boundary condition provides a counterexample to the $\ecp$.
-More precisely, there is a linear combination of eigenfunctions in $\cE(\nu_1) \bigoplus \cE(\nu_3)$ with four nodal domains. \end{proposition}
+\begin{proposition} The Extended Courant property is false for the equilateral rhombus with Neumann boundary condition.
+More precisely, there exists a linear combination of eigenfunctions in $\cE(\nu_1) \bigoplus \cE(\nu_3)$ with four nodal domains. \end{proposition}

-\proof { Proposition~\ref{P-rhome-n2}, Assertion~(ii) tells us that $\cE(\nu_3)$ contains an eigenfunction which comes from the second Neumann eigenfunction of $\cT_{e,1}=\cT_e$ which is symmetric with respect to $D$.} It then suffices to apply the same arguments as in \cite[Section~3.1]{BH-ecp1}.
-A second Neumann eigenfunction for $\cT_e$ is given by
+\proof Proposition~\ref{P-rhome-n2}, Assertion~(ii) tells us that $\cE(\nu_3)$ contains an eigenfunction which arises from a second $D$-invariant Neumann eigenfunction of $\cT_{e,1}=\cT_e$.
+It suffices to apply the arguments of \cite[Section~3.1]{BH2018-ecp1}, where we prove that $\ecp(\cT_0,\mf{n})$ is false.
+Here, $\cT_0$ is the equilateral triangle with vertices $(0,0), (1,0)$ and $(\frac{1}{2},\frac{\sqrt{3}}{2})$.
+A second $D$-invariant Neumann eigenfunction for $\cT_0$ is given by